-Between the two images depicted on the front cover lie almost 80 years of Vuelta a España history.
-In 1935, day after day, Mariano Cañardo carried the fight to the powerful Belgian squad; in 2012 Alejandro Valverde was one of three Spaniards whose unremitting attacking turned the race into one of the best Vueltas ever.
-In the intervening years the Vuelta has survived a civil war, four decades of dictatorship, periods of economic and diplomatic isolation, desperate years when the country was close to famine, disruption through political violence, and finally the restoration of democracy and Spain’s welcome into the European Community.
+Between the two images depicted on the front cover lie almost 85 years of Vuelta a España history.
+In 1935, day after day, Mariano Cañardo carried the fight to the powerful Belgian squad; in 2018 a young Englishman, Simon Yates, stood on the top step of the podium after a race-long battle with the veteran Alejandro Valverde who had ridden to his first Vuelta stage-win fifteen years earlier.
+In those intervening years between 1935 and 2018 the Vuelta has survived a civil war, four decades of dictatorship, periods of economic and diplomatic isolation, desperate years when the country was close to famine, disruption through political violence, and finally the restoration of democracy and Spain’s welcome into the European Community.

 Viva la Vuelta! is also an account of a race trying to establish itself in an international calendar where the Tour de France and Giro d’Italia had the advantage of a clear head-start.
 At times the Vuelta has suffered from an inferiority complex, but its current organisers have approached their race with an innovative spirit, always on the look-out for new routes and mountains to climb, and seeking to create dynamic, fiercely contested stages.
 For many followers of cycle-racing, the most interesting, and excitingly competitive racing of the three major tours now takes place in Spain.

-First published in 2005, and since translated into Dutch and Spanish, this second English edition of Viva la Vuelta! brings the story of the race up to 2013.
+First published in 2005, and revised in 2013, and translated into Dutch and Spanish, this third English edition of Viva la Vuelta! brings the story of the race up to 2018.